emma50/emma50/README.md

 # Hello World!

 My name is Okwuidegbe Emmanuel.
-I'm a fullstack web developer living in Lagos, Nigeria.
+I'm a frontend engineer living in Lagos, Nigeria.

 <br>

 ### About Me
 - 👀 &nbsp; I’m interested in building software solutions and I also believe learning is a life long process...
-- 🔭 &nbsp; I’m a full stack developer
+- 🔭 &nbsp; I’m a frontend engineer

 <br>